mi2lab/mrat-passthrough-quest/README.md

 ![fig](./Documents/images/MRatManagerConfig.png)

+# Solutions and Tips

+## Error finding SDKs when building
+In drop-down menu, go to edit -> preference -> external tools, deselect all related to JDK, then reselect them all.

+## MRTK simulator not working in game mode in editor
+This is probably because the tags for the left eye anchor, center eye anchor and right eye anchor are messed up.
+However, when the MRTK simulator is working in editor, it may not work in built packages on Oculus.

+## Click when pointing to skybox will result in passthrough enabled
+Remove codes within `Update()` in `OverlayPassthrough.cs`.

+## Multiple precompiled assemblies with the same name Newtonsoft.Json.dll error
+Remove the JsonNet plugin according to the error message in HoloKit.
+See [here](https://stackoverflow.com/questions/64321053/unity-multiple-precompiled-assemblies-with-the-same-name-using-external-dll).

+## Passthrough not working in game mode
+Passthrough only works for built in only, can’t run it in unity editor.

 # For Further Development
 ## Add New Menu
 To add a new panel in detailed window, create a new button under `MRAT -> MixedRealitySceneContent -> MainPanel -> Detailed Panel -> FunctionSelection` down to the items in viewport.
 See how other buttons do as examples.
 Then create a new menu page under `MRAT -> MixedRealitySceneContent -> MainPanel -> Detailed Panel -> Function`.
 Follow other panel's implementation.